vbmaq/ImageMaker/README.md

 # Models for Evaluation
-To compare the effectiveness of each configuration, we evaluated scanpath sets generated from various settings on two standard image classifiers using oneshot and 5-fold cross validation.
+To compare the effectiveness of each configuration, we evaluated scanpath sets generated from various settings on two standard image classifiers using 5-fold cross validation for both models as well as an additional standard 70-20-10 train-validate-test split on the VGG-16 model.
 ## VGG-16

 ## SVM